 Skip to main content

-Court Appointed Special Advocates (CASA) are community volunteers who work one-on-one with children and youth in the foster care system.
+Court Appointed Special Advocates (CASA) are community volunteers who work one-on-one with children and youth in the foster care and/or juvenile probation systems.
 CASA volunteers devote a few hours a week getting to know one child and gathering information from everyone involved in the child's life.
 Volunteers are part of a team that works for the best interests of the child.

-CASA of Santa Cruz County recruits, screens, trains, matches, and supervises these volunteer Advocates to be the voice of our community's youth in the Dependency Court System.
+CASA of Santa Cruz County recruits, screens, trains, matches, and supervises these volunteer Advocates to be the voice of our community's youth in the Santa Cruz County Court System.
 Advocates get to know their child’s situation and needs, help caregivers access resources to meet those needs, and advocate for the child’s best interests in Court, community, and school settings.

 News & Events